ideasonpurpose/basic-wordpress-vagrant/README.md

 # Basic WordPress Vagrant Environment

-A pre-configured WordPress [Vagrant](https://www.vagrantup.com) environment modeled after WP Engine's platform that's fast to spin up and easy to work with.
+An easy to use, fast to spin up WordPress [Vagrant][] environment modeled after WP Engine's platform.

+### Requirements

+To use this environment, you will need [Vagrant][], [VirtualBox][] and [Ansible][] installed.
+(Ansible can be installed with [Homebrew][])

 ## Install and Build

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
 2. Unzip and rename the directory to `yoursite.dev`
-3. If you have a database dumpfile, rename it `mysql.sql` and copy it into the yoursite.dev directory
-4. Add your WordPress project to the `site` directory (replace site with a clone)
+3. Add your WordPress project to the `site` directory (or replace site with a clone)
+4. Copy a MySQL dumpfile somewhere.
+We'll find it and load it into the database
-4. run `vagrant up`
+5. Run `vagrant up`

-When the Vagrant environment is provisioned a fresh install of WordPress will be applied to the `site` directory. **Any changes to core files or default themes will be lost.** Those files should be sacrosanct anyway and this behavior is very much deliberate.
+When the Vagrant environment is provisioned a fresh install of WordPress will be applied to the `site` directory. **Any changes to core files or default themes will be lost.** But those files should really never be changed anyway, this behavior is very much deliberate.

 ## Advantages
-From a "cold boot" a Vagrant environment should be ready to go in about a minute.
+From a "cold boot" a Vagrant environment should be ready to go in under a minute.
 Other popular WordPress Vagrant projects take much, much longer.

 The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.

 ## Extras